MichaelHatherly/Lexicon.jl/src/docs/save.md

 *General Options*

+* `category_order` (default: `:module, :function, :method, :type, :typealias, :macro, :global, :comment`) Categories  to include in the output in the defined order.
 * `include_internal` (default: `true`): To exclude documentation for non-exported objects, the keyword argument `include_internal = false` should be set.
 This is only supported for `markdown`.